Government of Canada navigation bar

 At the end of the approval process, the candidate will be informed if he or she has successfully shown that their knowledge and competence is at an acceptable level to TCCA to perform PRM duties.
 The decision will be confirmed by a written notification to the candidate and the nominating organization.

-For further information, please contact the applicable regional Transport Office or your PMI:
+For further information, please contact the applicable regional Transport: